theNewDynamic/oregonsadventurecoast.com/content/blog/the-best-stand-up-paddleboarding-spots-on-oregon-s-adventure-coast.md

 ---
+_schema: default
 title: 'The Best Stand-Up Paddleboarding Spots on Oregon''s Adventure Coast '
+draft: true
-date: 2020-09-04T04:00:00.000+00:00
+date: 2020-09-04T04:00:00Z
+description: >-
-description: 'Let us introduce you to stand-up paddleboarding, or SUP for short, and Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston has several great spots to choose from.
+  Let us introduce you to stand-up paddleboarding, or SUP for short, and Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston has several great spots to choose from.
 You just have to know where to look.
-Here are some of the best local spots for stand-up paddleboarding (SUP).'
+Here are some of the best local spots for stand-up paddleboarding (SUP).
-image: "/img/paddleboarding-oregon-s-adventure-coast-blog-695x322-jpg.png"
+image: /img/paddleboarding-oregon-s-adventure-coast-blog-695x322-jpg.png
 tags:
   - Stand Up Paddleboarding
   - SUP
   - Oregon's Adventure Coast
   - Coos Bay
   - North Bend Oregon
   - Charleston Oregon
   - 'Oregon Coast '
   - 'Oregon Travel '
   - 'Oregon''s South Coast '
   - 'Water Recreation '
   - 'Sunset Bay State Park '
   - 'South Slough National Estuarine Research Reserve '
   - 'Tenmile Lake '
-old_categories: []
+categories:
+  - Outdoor Adventures
+  - Oregon's Adventure Coast News & Info
 seo:
   title: 'The Best Stand-Up Paddleboarding Spots on Oregon''s Adventure Coast '
+  description: >-
-  description: 'Let us introduce you to stand-up paddleboarding, or SUP for short,
-    and Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston has several great spots to choose from.
+    Let us introduce you to stand-up paddleboarding, or SUP for short, and Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston has several great spots to choose from.
 You just have to know where to look.
-Here are some of the best local spots for stand-up paddleboarding (SUP).'
+Here are some of the best local spots for stand-up paddleboarding (SUP).
   imgalt: ''
-  image: "/img/paddleboarding-oregon-s-adventure-coast-blog-695x322-jpg.png"
+  image: /img/paddleboarding-oregon-s-adventure-coast-blog-695x322-jpg.png
-aliases: []
-accordion_sections: []
 warning: true
-warning_copy: ''
-categories:
-- Outdoor Adventures
-- Oregon's Adventure Coast News & Info

 ---
 Everyone knows that getting out on the water is a great way to connect to nature, but what if we said you could also get in a full-body workout and improve your balance all while having fun out on the water?
 Let us introduce you to stand-up [paddleboarding, or SUP for short](https://www.oregonsadventurecoast.com/water-recreation/), and **Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston** has several great spots to choose from.
 You just have to know where to look.
 Here are some of the best local spots for stand-up paddleboarding (SUP).